 Many patients have COVID-19 infection with no symptoms at all (asymptomatic infection).
 Most patients with COVID-19 have only mild flu-like and respiratory symptoms, which can be managed at home.
 However, some patients may develop severe pneumonia and breathing problems that require hospitalization.

 If you have respiratory or flu symptoms, please call your doctor’s office ahead of time.
-Depending on the severity of your symptoms, they may provide special instructions or – if appropriate – connect you with Penn Medicine’s 24/7 online care practice, Penn Medicine OnDemand, for a virtual visit.
+Depending on the severity of your symptoms, they may provide special instructions or – if appropriate – connect with you for a virtual visit.

 For very severe symptoms like trouble breathing, call 911 or go to a hospital emergency room.